CMA winners, nominations 2020: See the full list of from the Country Music Association Awards

+The show featured live performances from several of the nominees including Maren Morris, Keith Urban, Luke Combs, Thomas Rhett, Chris Stapleton and more.

+Trailblazing country legend Charley Pride was honored with the Willie Nelson Lifetime Achievement award.
+Nominee Jimmie Allen presented Pride with the award after performing alongside him.

-"THE 54th ANNUAL CMA AWARDS" - FINAL NOMINEES (by ballot category order):
+"THE 54th ANNUAL CMA AWARDS" - NOMINEES AND WINNERS (by ballot category order):

 ENTERTAINER OF THE YEAR